openvalidation/openvalidation-languageserver/README.md

 _This repository is under heavy development._

-This is a [language-server](https://microsoft.github.io/language-server-protocol/) implementation of the domain-specific-langauge [openVALIDATION](https://github.com/openvalidation/openvalidation).
+This is a [language-server](https://microsoft.github.io/language-server-protocol/) implementation of the domain-specific-language [openVALIDATION](https://github.com/openvalidation/openvalidation).

 ## Implemented features of the protocol